phpmon/website/resources/markdown/privacy_policy.md

 ## Introduction

-PHP Monitor collects some user data required to keep the app functional (for internal checks), but does NOT transmit that information.

 The developer feels very strongly about not collecting any personal user data (PII).
-However, broadcasting some data cannot be avoided for certain features.
+However, broadcasting some data cannot be avoided for certain features, especially those related to online functionality that requires the use of the PHP Monitor API.

-You can learn more about that here.
-The developer of PHP Monitor does provide an API (endpoint) that the app connects to, in order to check for updates, if you choose not to disable this optional feature.

-## Analytics

-Any information about number of unique users is derived via the legitimate data available via the update check endpoint and crash reports, which informs me how the app needs to be scaled, and which bugs need to be fixed, if necessary.

-PHP Monitor DOES NOT broadcast data about individual feature usage or any such.

-Some internal "usage" counts are kept, for example to determine whether after some use the sponsorship message can be displayed.
-This data is collected, but NOT broadcast, so it remains private to you.
+You can learn more about what data is sent to the server under what circumstances in this document.

+**Despite this careful approach, if you do not want the app to send any information from your system, you can always disable 1) the automatic update check and 2) choose not to send crash reports, which means no data will ever be sent to the developer or any third party.**

 ## Crash reports